gabriel20xx/NudeShared/README.md

 ### What Gets Removed Automatically
 - Mktemp / random output directories matching known patterns (e.g. `nudeadmin-out-*`, `tmp-shared-test-*`).

+**Accessibility Semantics (2025-09)**
+- The container now has `role="region"` and `aria-describedby` pointing to a generated message paragraph id `<idPrefix>AuthMsg`.
+- The login button also references this same id via `aria-describedby` so screen reader users hear the contextual message when focusing the button.
+- Tests for new unauth views must assert:
+	1. Presence of `role="region"` wrapper with correct `aria-describedby`.
+	2. Existence of the `<p id="<idPrefix>AuthMsg">` element.
+	3. The button includes matching `aria-describedby` and retains the `auth-btn` class.
+	4. Button id pattern `<idPrefix>LoginLink`.

+If you add new unauth states, reuse this partial; do not recreate bespoke markup.
+Provide a succinct `message` so the description is meaningful.
 - Stray copied media or ephemeral output assets created during tests inside top-level `output/`, `copy/`, or within `NudeShared/output/` that match ephemeral naming patterns.
 - OS-level temp directories created via Node's `fs.mkdtemp` when they follow the suite's naming convention.